Which Water Filter is Best for Me?

 You have different options to ensure clean and safe water such as:

 Distillation and UV water treatment are very effective in killing microorganisms.
 However, they can’t remove some or all of the chemical contaminants.
 In addition, they could be very expensive and require sensitive equipment.

 That’s why many homes now have filtration systems instead.
 Whole house filtration systems (or filtering water at the point-of-entry) are usually installed near the water metre.
 The water gets filtered as it enters a residence.
 These are effective in removing chlorine and particulates.

-A more thorough approach (which may be safer) is with a point-of-use water filtration.
+A more thorough approach (which may be safer) is with a point-of-use water filtration system.
 It treats the water where you drink or use it.
-For instance, there are triple stage water filters under sink that purify your water before it comes out of the tap.
+For instance, there are triple stage under sink water filters that purify your water before it comes out of the tap.
 There are also 5-stage reverse osmosis systems that can fit under almost any kitchen sink.

 Aside from their effectiveness, water filters are also economical and practical.
 You may find quality units for less than $300 (with or without free installation).
 They are also compact and neat so you won’t have any worries about space.